 MG doesn’t have a celebrity patient like Michael J. Fox or a superviral fundraiser like the Ice Bucket Challenge.
 Still, efforts to create more awareness for MG abound, from ramping up social media presence to Mayoral Proclamations to lighting up major-buildings in teal (our official color).

 There is also a virtual Walk campaign and DIY fundraising opportunities.
 A groundbreaking new mobile app, MyMG, has recently launched, enabling patients to track symptoms and daily activities.
 The MG patient Registry, is an active database of MG patients for research, education, and treatment.
-You’ll find us very active in June in particular, which is National MG Awareness Month.
+You’ll find us very active in June in particular, which is National MG Awareness Month as we tell the world how serious Myasthenia Gravis is.

 Twice annual publications of the Focus on MG Magazine showcase all these efforts made toward a world without MG.
 We are a small group, but we are a mighty one—with no plans to stop or slow down.